faraway1nspace/Flexible-R-SliceSampler/README.md

 - `src/flexible_slice_sampler.R` - source code with flexible slice sampler
 - `src/example_log-posteriors.R` - some example log-posteriors to inspire you to craft your own log-posteriors
-- `demo/demo_multivariate_regression_with_student-t_priors.R` - script to demonstrate sparse Bayesian regression using Student-T priors -- in comparison with the Lasso ($\ell_1$-regularization)
+- `demos/demo_multivariate_regression_with_student-t_priors.R` - script to demonstrate sparse Bayesian regression using Student-T priors -- in comparison with the Lasso ($\ell_1$-regularization)
-- `demo/demo_jags_vs_slice_zeroInflatedPoisson.R` - script to compare JAGS, for a Zero-Inflated Poisson model
+- `demos/demo_jags_vs_slice_zeroInflatedPoisson.R` - script to compare JAGS, for a Zero-Inflated Poisson model
+- `demos/random-effects.R` - script demonstrating random-effects and hierarchical models, and JAGS comparison, using a random-effects Poisson regression with half-student-t priors
-- `demo/demo_data-imputation.R` - script demonstrating dynamic data imputation
+- `demos/demo_data-imputation.R` - script demonstrating dynamic data imputation

 ## Motivation: Why use Flexible-R-SliceSampler (vs. JAGS or BUGS)
 You should use this flexibl R-based Slice Sampler for Bayesian analysis if: